aryandubey14/aryandubey14/README.md

 - 👋 Hi, I’m @aryandubey14
 - 👀 I’m interested in Game Programming and 3-D modelling
 - 🌱 I’m currently learning at UPES,Dehradun
-- 📫 Reach me via instagram @aryan.dubey14
+- 📫 Reach me via LinkedIn @aryandubey14

 <!---
 aryandubey14/aryandubey14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.